Online Learning Tips and Strategies

 3) Swap Music for Ambient Noise

 Some students love listening to music while they review their notes.
 While songs can put you in a good mood, paying more attention to lyrics than what you are supposed to learn can make music counterproductive.
-Instead of lyric-heavy music, an ambient noise program and classical music may help students to better focus on their studying.
+Instead of lyric-heavy music, an ambient noise program and classical music may help students to better focus on their studies.

 4) Buy Some Plants